 An Indian trained by him completed the 55-mile journey from Bhatwadi to Gangotri-Gomukh in 8 days with great difficulty, In which he put his life on the line.

 J.B Fraser also reached Gangotri in 1816 via Himanchal, Jaunsar, Yamunotri.
 He described it in “The Himalayas Mountain” after seeing this pilgrimage place.

 Who built Gangotri Temple?

 The Gangotri temple was originally built by Gorkha King Amar Singh Thapa.

 Gangotri is located close to 3400 meters above sea level and always faced difficult weather conditions.
 It was destroyed by the snowstorms many times.
-After more people visited Gangotri then it was rebuilt as it started picking up as a tourist attraction.
+After more people visited Gangotri then it was rebuilt and it started picking up as a tourist attraction.